History of...

 The Association:

-The formation of the Coffeyville Veterans Memorial Park Association came about when it came to light that the monument was starting to deteriorate and that there was no space on the existing monument to add more names.
+The Coffeyville Veterans Memorial Park Association came about when it came to light that the monument was starting to deteriorate and that there was no space on the existing monument to add so many more names.
+Just from the burial flags that we have, there is roughly 850 listed that are not currently on the wall.

 The association was formed by enlisting members, both veterans and citizens from different programs that have been involved with veterans affairs.